ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_addingviewingclusters.md

 {: #vc_hybrid_addingviewingclusters-deleting-procedure}

 1. From the {{site.data.keyword.vmwaresolutions_short}} console, click **Resources** from the left navigation pane.
-2. In the **vCenter Server Instances** table, click the instance that you want to delete clusters from.
+2. In the **vCenter Server instances** table, click the instance that you want to delete clusters from.

    Ensure that the instance is in the **Ready to Use** status.
-Otherwise, you cannot remove clusters from the instance.
+Otherwise, you cannot delete clusters from the instance.
    {:note}

 3. Click **Infrastructure** on the left navigation pane.
 In the **CLUSTERS** table, locate the cluster that you want to delete and click the **Delete** icon in the **Actions** column.